tnc1997/ts-utils/libraries/array/docs/array.mode.md

 ## mode() function

-Return the mode of an array of numerical values.
+Returns the mode of an array of numerical values.

 <b>Signature:</b>